ldp-logistic/ldp-logistic/README.md

 ## 🚛 About Us

-**LDP Logistic** is a full-service logistics and technology company based in **New Jersey, USA**, connecting freight, data, and global trade with precision.
+**LDP Logistics** is a full-service logistics and technology company based in **New Jersey, USA**, connecting freight, data, and global trade with precision.
 We deliver smart logistics solutions powered by data visibility, automation, and AI-driven insights.
 From domestic freight to global DDP/LDP operations, we make your supply chain faster, safer, and more transparent.

 ---